-Here are the best Champagne glasses for every occasion.
+Here are the best Champagne glasses for every occasion, according to our tests.

 Best Budget: Govino 8-Ounce Dishwasher SafeFlute

 Thumb indent for easy handling